 Chinese Movie Nights

-Once a month we organize a Chinese movie night to introduce Chinese cinematic masterpieces to our students.
-One of our teachers will also give a short introduction to aid students’ understanding of the movie.
+Once a month we organize a Chinese movie night to introduce Chinese cinema to our students and practice their Chinese listening skills.

 Traditional Chinese Board Games

 Since ancient times, there have been three main board games in China: weiqi, xiangqi, and mahjong.
-You'll master them in no time.
+Each of these remain extremely popular today, and these classes will help you master them in no time.

 Chinese Traditional Handicrafts

 Learn various traditional Chinese handicrafts, such as paper cutting, kitemaking, miniature sculpture painting, Chinese knotting, or sculpting.
-Handicrafts such as these are steeped in Chinese peoples’ culture and history and make wonderful, unforgettable gifts.
+These handicrafts are an integral part of Chinese culture and history and make wonderful, unforgettable gifts.

-Hutong School regularly invites businessmen, journalists, diplomats and scholars to talk about their experiences concerning various China related topics.
+We regularly invite businessmen, journalists, diplomats and scholars to talk about their experiences concerning various China related topics.
+Our lectures are usually preceded and followed by an opportunity to do some networking and have two goals:

 To offer our students a wide variety of opinions and topics related to China to stimulate critical thinking and enrich their China experience